 Basic workflow#

-This section will provide you a programmer’s view of how workloads are built and orchestrated in the Dataiku platform.
-It is inspired by this documentation page but puts it in the perspective of a coder user.
+This section gives you a coder’s view of how workflows are built and orchestrated in Dataiku.
+It is inspired by this documentation page and reframes it for developers who build data, analytics, machine learning, and AI workflows with code.

 Connecting to your data#

-When working on a data project, the first steps often involve connecting to the data storage platforms hosting your data, like data warehouses or object storage buckets.
+When working on a project, one of the first steps is often to connect to the platforms that host your data, such as data warehouses or object storage buckets.
 To do so, you should provide the location of those sources and a set of relevant credentials.
-Handling this manually in your code can be a cumbersome and repetitive task, so the Dataiku platform provides a simplified framework to speed up the work of data scientists.
+Handling this manually in code can be cumbersome, repetitive, and error-prone, so Dataiku provides a framework that simplifies access to enterprise data.

-In practice, each data source is materialized within Dataiku as a “connection” object, which contains information on how to authenticate and follow a given path to read and write your data.
-By doing so, Dataiku enforces a clear separation of responsibilities: while platform administrators handle the creation and maintenance of connections, end users can focus on implementing their projects.
+In practice, each data source is materialized in Dataiku as a “connection” object that contains information for authenticating and following a path to read and write your data.
+By doing so, Dataiku enforces a clear separation of responsibilities: while platform administrators create and maintain connections, you can focus on implementing your workflow logic.

-Once you have access to the data storage, the next step is about retrieving specific data pieces that will be useful in your project.
+Once you have access to the data storage, the next step is to retrieve the specific data you need for your project.
 For that, the concept of “dataset” provided by Dataiku comes in handy.
 In short, a dataset acts as a pointer to tabular data sources living on a data storage platform for which a connection has been defined.
-In practice, when you write code in Dataiku, you manipulate dataset objects that will rely on the connection properties to authenticate against the data source and read/write data from/to it.
-Dataset definitions also include the underlying data schema, namely column names, and types.
+In practice, when you write code in Dataiku, you manipulate dataset objects that rely on the connection properties to authenticate against the data source and read/write data from/to it.
+Dataset definitions include the underlying data schema, column names, and types.

-To further facilitate data manipulation, dataset objects have been designed to give end-users access to data through well-known programmatic interfaces, such as SQL tables and pandas/PySPark DataFrames.
-This way, the data storage type is abstracted away from the user, who will only have to care about what to do with the data instead of where and how to find it.
+To further facilitate data manipulation, dataset objects have been designed to give end users access to data through well-known programmatic interfaces, such as SQL tables and pandas/PySpark DataFrames.
+This way, the data storage type is abstracted away from the user, who only has to worry about what to do with the data rather than where and how to find it.

 See also